 You have control over the specific 2 days of the month.
 The template even supports ‘Last Day’ option.

 For example, the above scenario will set up accrual on 15th of every month and Last Day of every month.
 If the month has 28 days or 29 days or 30 days or 31 days, the template will automatically figure out the last day and set up accrual for that day.

 I am sure that by now, you see the pattern here.
 For monthly, we can set the day of month that we want accrual to happen every month.

 For example, as shown above, we can do accruals on 1st of every month.

 Instead of 1st, you can type in any day of the month.
 You can also choose ‘Last Day’ of month.

 REVIEW FIRST ACCRUAL

 We need to check and ensure that the data provided in the inputs are correct and result in a valid accrual policy.
-The template shows the first set of accrual dates.
+This calculate pto accrual excel template shows the first set of accrual dates.

 In the above screenshot, there are no errors.
 The accrual dates are weekly from 5th July.
 (Probationary period setting is not considered in this list of dates and the dates shown will include dates in any probationary period you may have set).

 The template has in-built data validations to identify if the inputs do not align.